Table of Contents

-Large organizations, such as blue-chip companies and governmental departments, often have some form of enterprise project management office.
-This could be in the form of a Delivery Manager (DM) supported by junior staff, or it could be some other configuration of team members who are given ownership of EPM.
+Large organizations typically have some form of enterprise project management office.
+This could be in the form of a Delivery Manager (DM) supported by junior staff, or it could be some other configuration of team members with ownership of EPM.

 EPM does not involve the detailed management of any particular project.
-Instead, it is concerned with managing all of an organization’s projects together.
-That means directing projects so they align with top-level goals; it means managing the dependencies which exist between projects; and it means helping each project to make it over the finish line, on-time and on-budget.
+Instead, it is concerned with managing an organization’s projects together.
+That means directing projects to align with top-level goals, managing the dependencies between projects, and helping each project to make it over the finish line — on time and on budget.

 Issues currently affecting delivery